ethereum-optimism/infra/op-acceptor/README.md

 git push origin op-acceptor/$VERSION
 ```

+Finally, approve the hold on the 'release' workflow in [CircleCI](https://app.circleci.com/pipelines/github/ethereum-optimism/infra)

 ### Future Development
 We track our public roadmap and issues on [Github](https://github.com/ethereum-optimism/infra/issues).
 Feel free to: